- Pop star expected to plead guilty to two charges, source tells CNN

 The pop star accepted a plea deal to settle a vandalism charge that puts him on probation for two years.
 The probation will be supervised until he completes 12 weekly anger management sessions, works five days of community labor and pays the restitution.

-He was charged with assault in January after he was accused of hitting his limousine driver in Toronto.
+In December, he was arrested on an assault charge in Canada, accused of hitting his limousine driver in Toronto.

 In January, the Federal Aviation Administration looked into allegations that Bieber and other passengers on board a charter flight from Canada to New Jersey interfered with the flight crew, the agency said.
 In July, the FAA cleared them.